-Section 19(2)(b) of the Act requires that the LAP shall be consistent with the objectives of the development plan and its core strategy.
+Section 19(2)(b) of the Act also requires that the LAP shall be consistent with the objectives of the development plan and its core strategy.
 A key message of the section 28 Local Area Plan Guidelines for Planning Authorities (2013) (LAP Guidelines) is that consistency between local area plans and the core strategy of development plans is an essential requirement, particularly in relation to the quantum and location of lands identified for development.

-The Office therefore cautions against the introduction of any objectives that would conflict with the detailed provisions of the core strategy for the proposed area of the LAP and the housing supply target for the settlement.
+The Office therefore cautions against the introduction of any objectives that would conflict with the detailed provisions of the core strategy for the proposed area of the LAP and the housing supply target for the settlements in the LAP area.